 Who Are These Horses and the Search for Identity

-The first time you are fortunate enough to see a wild horse, it raises the hair on your arms, sends chills down your spine, freezes you dead in your tracks.
+The first time you are fortunate enough to see a wild horse, it raises the hair on your arms, sends chills down your spine, and freezes you dead in your tracks.
 It was an unexpected encounter with a small band.
 Quickly gone, running from the threat of my presence, until they were no more than specks on the horizon.
 They ran on long after the threat was behind them.
 They ran for the joy of it, for the freedom of it.
 For their

 wildness.

 We were en route from Antelope Springs, heading for a quick looksee at Sulphur, an old mining operation long since turned ghost town close by the desert’s edge.
 And, once there, I would find Sulphur is just as Sulphur does.
 An ill-smelling flat, dusty spread of plain where it was too hot and still for even a hint of powdery particulate to hang in the air, there where uninspiring plain butted up against a red-gold infused hillside with a scraped-out bowl where sulphur could be extracted.
-But, that was for the future and I
+But, that was for the future and I wasn’t interested in thinking about that yet.

 It was impossible to stop thinking about the horses.
-How incredibly hardy, these creatures, to run so far without being compelled in the heat of the day, and to survive where not much beyond sage brush and scant dry grass would grow, and in places where opportunity for water were few and far between.
+How incredibly hardy, these creatures, to run so far without being compelled in the heat of the day, and to survive where not much beyond sagebrush and scant dry grass would grow, and in places where opportunity for water were few and far between.
 The horses were only there because nobody else wanted to be here, or these wild ones had just plain outlasted everyone else.
 Where did they come from?
-Where did they get their endurance, their
+Where did they get their endurance, their beauty, their intelligence, and their unflagging will to survive.

 That was what I was thinking, all that I was thinking, back just after the turn of the last century, in July of two-thousand.
-I was a mere Johnny-Come-Lately to mustang spotting, retreading my way through questions countless others have asked through the passing of the centuries.
+I was a mere Johnny-Come-Lately to Mustang spotting, retreading my way through questions countless others have asked through the passing of the centuries.
 But, now in our current era, we are finding out more and more about these questions every day.
 Thanks to science, we can delve deeper and deeper into the genetics of mustangs to understand their provenance.
 Amazing studies are even now bringing forward scientific evidence of the origins and migrations of even the very earliest ancestral horses of prehistory.

 But for today, we have an announcement much closer to home.
 The results from our exciting testing program analyzing the DNA of the Carter Reservoir herd.